datarza/DataViewExtenders/README.md

 1. DataRowState visualization in the RowHeaders for the changed and inserted rows (DataGridView.AddDataRowStateDrawingInRowHeaders)
 2. Set visualization styles for DataGridViewColumns in a number of different ways (DataGridViewColumn.Set[MethodName]Style)
 3. Preparation the DataGridView for showing data (PrepareStyleForShowingData), editing data (PrepareStyleForEditingData) and reports (PrepareStyleForShowingReportData).
+4. Tuned and auto generating columns by DataType and preferences

+#### EditorPanel

+1. Panel with the grouping function
+2. Tuned and auto generating fields by DataType and preferences

 ## Supported .NET Frameworks